Aksa-006/EthicalHackingNotes/DAY04/README.md

 ---
 In cybersecurity (and many other fields), two main kinds of analysis are often referred to as:

-1. Static Analysis
+**1.Static Analysis**
 Definition: Examining code, files, or software without running it.
 Purpose: To find vulnerabilities, backdoors, or malicious code.
 Used in: Malware analysis, code review, vulnerability detection.

-Example:
-Analyzing a malware's code or file structure without executing it.
+Example:Analyzing a malware's code or file structure without executing it.
 Tools: IDA Pro, PEStudio, strings command.

-2. Dynamic Analysis
+**2.Dynamic Analysis**
 Definition: Observing the behavior of a program while it’s running, often in a sandbox.
 Purpose: To detect real-time actions like system changes, file drops, or network calls.
 Used in: Malware behavior analysis, intrusion detection.

-Example:
-Running a suspicious file in a sandbox to watch what it does.
+Example:Running a suspicious file in a sandbox to watch what it does.
 Tools: Cuckoo Sandbox, Process Monitor, Wireshark.

 ----
-Microsoft Advanced Threat Analytics (ATA) is an on-premises platform that helps identify:
+**Microsoft Advanced Threat Analytics (ATA)** is an on-premises platform that helps identify:

-Malicious attacks
+1.Malicious attacks

-Suspicious user behavior
+2.Suspicious user behavior

-Known security issues in real time
+3.Known security issues in real time

-How It Works:
+**How It Works:**
-ATA monitors network traffic and analyzes activities from domain controllers, using:
+1.ATA monitors network traffic and analyzes activities from domain controllers, using:

-Behavioral analytics
+      i)Behavioral analytics

-Security event logs
+      ii)Security event logs

-Deep packet inspection
+      iii)Deep packet inspection

-It then alerts security teams about potential threats like:
+2.It then alerts security teams about potential threats like:
+           a.
 Pass-the-Ticket or Pass-the-Hash attacks
+           b.
 Privilege escalation
+           c.
 Lateral movement
+           d.
 Reconnaissance attempts
+           e.
 Brute-force attacks